 Being open and honest about who you are—including your warts and foibles—creates trust.
 Your customers want to connect with real people.

-Being authentic does more than connect you with the people who need your products and services, it helps you disconnect from people who don’t need your services, so you don’t waste your resources trying to grow relationships that will not bear fruit.
+Being authentic does more than connect you with the people who need your products and services.
+It helps you disconnect from people who don’t need your services, so you don’t waste your resources trying to grow relationships that won’t bear fruit.

 Authenticity doesn’t mean you need to advertise your honesty and integrity.
 Just demonstrate your values with the way you speak openly to your prospects.

 A few weeks ago, my construction engineer neighbor and I were talking about contractors.
 He said, “if you need to put the word integrity in your business name, you don’t have any.”